ozanpali/basic-locomotion-dls-isaaclab/README.md

 # Overview

-This repository is about basic locomotion task with DLS robots.
+This repository is about basic locomotion tasks with DLS robots.
+Here you can play with standard PPO, Morphologycal Symmetries, and Adversarial Motion Priors.
+Scripts for sim-to-sim (mujoco) and sim-to-real are provided.

 ## Installation